Procurement

 IESO Nova Scotia received Expressions of Interest from several proponents during the fall 2025 call.
 We thank the interested companies for their submissions, and for their valuable feedback.

-The draft Request for Proposals (RFP) and Tolling Agreement for the 300 megawatt fast-acting natural gas generating facilities is now available for proponent review and comment.
+The draft Request for Proposals (RFP) and Tolling Agreement for the 300 megawatt fast-acting natural gas generating facilities was made available for proponent review and comment in March 2026.

-We look forward to launching the formal Request for Proposals by April 30, 2026, and to receiving competitive bids from proponents.
+We look forward to launching the formal Request for Proposals following the review and incorporation of stakeholder feedback, and to receiving competitive bids from proponents.

 More Information